MayuriSutar12/protocol_8_api_doc/create-st-1.md

 ### **Procedure**
 1. Initiates a POST request with `issuerId`, `tokenName`, `amount`, and `info`.
+2. Controller forwards the request to Service for processing.
-2. Validates the request and forwards it to the service layer.
+3. Validates the request and forwards it to the service layer.
-3. Service calls ScalarDL and create the token.
+4. Service calls ScalarDL and create the token.
-4. If a duplicate st_id or invalid issuerId is detected, an error response is returned.
+5. If a duplicate st_id or invalid issuerId is detected, an error response is returned.
-5. If successful, ScalarDL returns the created `st_id`, and the Client receives a success response.
+6. If successful, ScalarDL returns the created `st_id`, and the Client receives a success response.